Active rectification: Description

 Replacing a diode with an actively controlled switching element such as a MOSFET is the heart of active rectification.
 MOSFETs have a constant very low resistance when conducting, known as on-resistance (RDS(on)).
 They can be made with an on-resistance as low as 10 mΩ or even lower.
-The voltage drop across the transistor is then much lower, meaning a reduction in power loss and a gain in efficiency.
+The voltage drop across the transistor is then much lower, causing a reduction in power loss and a gain in efficiency.
 However, Ohm's law governs the voltage drop across the MOSFET, meaning that at high currents, the drop can exceed that of a diode.
 This limitation is usually dealt with either by placing several transistors in parallel, thereby reducing the current through each individual one, or by using a device with more active area (on FETs, a device-equivalent of parallel).

 The control circuitry for active rectification usually uses comparators to sense the voltage of the input AC and open the transistors at the correct times to allow current to flow in the correct direction.
 The timing is very important, as a short circuit across the input power must be avoided and can easily be caused by one transistor turning on before another has turned off.
 Active rectifiers also clearly still need the smoothing capacitors present in passive examples to provide smoother power than rectification does alone.

 Using active rectification to implement AC/DC conversion allows a design to undergo further improvements (with more complexity) to achieve an active power factor correction, which forces the current waveform of the AC source to follow the voltage waveform, eliminating reactive currents and allowing the total system to achieve greater efficiency.

-Ideal diode
+MOSFET-based ideal diode

 A MOSFET actively controlled to act as a rectifier—actively turned on to allow current in one direction but actively turned off to block current from flowing the other direction—is sometimes called an ideal diode.

-Using ideal diodes rather than a standard diodes for solar electric panel bypass, reverse-battery protection, or in a bridge rectifier reduces the amount of power dissipated in the diodes, improving efficiency and reducing the size of the circuit board and the weight of the heat sink required to deal with the power dissipation.
+Using these ideal diodes rather than standard diodes for solar electric panel bypass, reverse-battery protection, or bridge rectifiers reduces the amount of power dissipated in the diodes, improving efficiency and reducing the size of the circuit board and the weight of the heat sink required to deal with the power dissipation.

 Such a MOSFET-based ideal diode is not to be confused with an op-amp based super diode, often called a precision rectifier.